turboladen/ror_class/d4/2_testing.md

 * Integration
     * focus: integrating groups of components.
     * no dependencies mocked.
-* Acceptance/Feature/Validation
+* Acceptance/Feature/Validation/Behavior
     * focus: user/customer requirements.
     * usually scenario based.
     * no dependencies mocked.

-!SLIDE bullets
+!SLIDE bullets incremental
-# Right now...
+# But what do I do?

+* You should have enough--and no more-- **test coverage** to give you confidence your code does what you say it does.
-* We'll just talk about unit testing.
+* Right now we'll just talk about unit testing.

 !SLIDE bullets
 # RSpec Intro